maxfierke/Lemu4-Hackintosh-Config/README.md

 - Audio input (Line-In)

 ###Notes
-- Battery life is about half of what it is on Ubuntu 12.10 (2.25 hours vs. ~4 hours).
+- Battery life is a bit worse than Ubuntu 12.04, but not by much.

 #How To Use
 - Install the above kexts.
 Most are available from MultiBeast.
 VoodooPS2Controller and VoodooBattery are not included in Multibeast.
-- Remove AppleHDA.kext from /System/Library/Extensions/
 - Copy org.chameleon.Boot.plist to /Extra
 - Compile DSDT.dsl to DSDT.aml with MaciASL or another utility.
 Save compiled DSDT.aml to /Extra
 - Compile SSDT.dsl to SSDT.aml with MaciASL or another utility.
 Save compiled SSDT.aml to /Extra
-- Apply Conti's AICPM fix from above.
 - Add MacBookPro9,2 to /System/Library/CoreServices/PlatformSupport.plist, if missing.

 ###OBVIOUS DISCLAIMER: